-I am a freelance writer who recently relocated to Boston from the Washington, D.C. area, where I was born & raised.
-I spent three years as a reporter for the Catholic Standard newspaper of the Archdiocese of Washington, and also occasionally wrote for Bethesda Magazine.
-I am now pursuing a Master’s degree at the Boston College School of Theology and Ministry.
-When I am not writing or learning about theology, I enjoy spending time with my husband, Andrew, as well as hiking, reading, catching up with friends and family, and eating ice cream.
+I am a freelance writer based out of Toledo, Ohio.
+I have a background in local and religious journalism, and I love writing about how communities work together, make meaning, and form a more just world.
+Originally from the D.C. area, I spent three years as a reporter for the Catholic Standard newspaper of the Archdiocese of Washington, and also wrote for Bethesda Magazine.
+I have a Master’s degree in Theology and Ministry from the Boston College School of Theology and Ministry, and hope to integrate a theological lens into much of my writing.
+When I am not writing, I enjoy spending time with my husband, Andrew, as well as hiking, reading, catching up with friends and family, and eating ice cream.

 Here are some other things you should know about me: